rizinorg/rizin/doc/gprobe.md

 - e asm.bits=16
 - e asm.seggrn=8

-Now enjoy all the great stuff that r2 offers, like:
+Now enjoy all the great stuff that rizin offers, like:
 - run grobe commands with =!?
 - dump memory with px
 - Visual mode with V, including cursor mode and insert hexpairs